selvaklnc/wmao/src/content/posts/email-broadcasting-tips.md

 Why Broadcasts Only Go to Active Subscribers (By Default)
 ---------------------------------------------------------

-When using automated broadcasts (like Blog to Broadcast or YouTube to Broadcast), LeadsLeap targets **Active subscribers only**.
+When using automated broadcasts (like Blog to Broadcast or YouTube to Broadcast), <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> targets **Active subscribers only**.
 This is to stay within system limits and ensure deliverability.

 From a deliverability standpoint, this is a smart move, I've seen better inbox placement and fewer spam complaints by focusing on engaged subscribers.